-It is recommended that you always use the same slot for a PC Card as switching slots can cause problems with some PC Cards.
+If you computer has two PC Card slots, it is recommended that you always use the same slot for a PC Card as switching slots can cause problems with some PC Cards.

 Removing a PC Card

 Follow the steps below to remove the PC Card while your computer is on.
 If it is not removed properly, your system may not work properly.
 If you want to remove a PC Card when your computer is off, skip steps 1 to 7.